aa3025/hpc-oracle9-rpi/README.md

 Please do not e-mail me asking for support.
 These scripts are not guaranteed to work and are provided for your self-development.
 However if you are interested, you can join this project and contribute to its development on GitHub.

 Terms:

-    - master is the headnode of HPC, it must be installed first from official Oracle Linux 8 dvd
+- master is the headnode of HPC (RPi board), it must be installed (flashed) first from Oracle Linux 9 image for RPi 4

 - node(s) are compute nodes which reside in a pivate network of the master (on the 2nd LAN adapter)

 Deployment steps: